datamachines/dataHIT/README.md

-# dataHIT
+# RuleUI
-Structured data gathering tool
+A simple and intuitive json editor and quality control tool for distributed system behavior configuration.